Welcome to the new Festival website

 If this is your first time on this new version of our site please visit our Help page to explain the changes made to the site.

-IF you've arrived here to find the photographic competition then click here to visit the page.
+If you've arrived here to find the photographic competition then you've arrived at the right place but the contest is over.
+If you wanted to read the rules for the competition then click here to visit the page.

 Welcome to Stevenage Festival!